nobody-1617/DETA/README.md

     export RECORDS=<the directory where tf-records of MetaDataset are stored>
     ```

-    Note the above commands need to be run every time you open a new command shell.

 2. Enter the root directory of this project, i.e. the directory where this project was cloned or downloaded.